 FIFA was first released in time for Christmas in 1993, but had been in the pipelines in the late 1980s as computers became good enough to power games.

-It was notable for being the first game that was fully endorsed by The Federation International de Football Association, the self-appointed body which describes itself as the International body controlling football, futsal and beach soccer.
+It was notable for being the first game that was fully endorsed by the Federation Internationale de Football Association, the self-appointed body which describes itself as the international body controlling football, futsal and beach soccer.

 The game has now developed to the point where it can support online leagues of all standards, with gameplay almost unrecognisable to that of yesteryear thanks to lifelike graphics and unparalleled in-game options that allow you to do everything a real-life team manager would do.

 While eSports is a relatively new phenomenon, FIFA will undoubtedly grow as more of the big leagues around the world embrace the opportunities and connections that lay in console and computer gaming.